in

 Our view on French Riots

-This article is dear to me because it doesn’t only discuss the riots but also my overall feelings about growing up in France as the son of immigrants.
+This piece holds personal significance for me as it not only delves into the protests but also encapsulates my broader sentiments concerning growing up in France as the child of immigrants.

 Does equality of opportunity exist in France ?